 Pastoral Care & Chaplaincy

-Whether you are coming straight from second-level, you are an international student or are a mature student, starting college can be a challenging time.
-Our chaplaincy team has lots of experience dealing with all the issues that arise for students so don’t be afraid to drop into us to ask a question or get a little bit of clarity on any matter.
+Whether you are coming straight from second-level, an international student, or a mature student, starting college can be challenging.
+Our Chaplaincy team have lots of experience dealing with all the issues that arise for students, so don’t be afraid to drop into us to ask a question or get a little bit of clarity on any matter.
 You don’t have to make an appointment but feel free to ring ahead to fix a time to catch up.
-We also have information on worthwhile events taking place in college so give us a shout if you’d like to be more involved.
-View information on our Pastoral Care & Chaplaincy here.
+We also have information on worthwhile events taking place in college, so give us a shout if you’d like to be more involved.
+View information on our Pastoral Care & Chaplaincy team here.

-Our Disability Support Services Team are committed to supporting students with disabilities and to ensure that any student with a disability is not at an educational disadvantage during their studies.
+Our Disability Support Services Team are committed to supporting students with disabilities and ensuring that any student with a disability is not at an educational disadvantage during their studies.
 If you are a student with a physical, sensory or learning disability, medical or mental health condition, then please ensure you register with our services so supports can be put in place.
-Please bring all relevant supporting documentation/proof of disability with you to your appointment.
-View information on your local Disability Support Service here.
+Don't forget to bring all relevant supporting documentation/proof of disability with you to your appointment.
+View information on our Disability Support Service here.

-Our Access Team offer a wide variety of supports to students who enter TU Dublin via alternative entry routes to ensure that third level education becomes a reality for students who are currently under represented at third level.
-For further information and support, please contact our Access Team:
+Our Access Team offer a wide variety of supports to students who enter TU Dublin via alternative entry routes.
+For further information and support, don't hesitate to get in touch with our Access Team: